-Valuation of the (long) term loan receivables

-Risk
+In comparison with previous year, our key audit matter did not change

-The company is exposed to the risk that the parent, ZF Friedrichshafen AG, defaults on meeting its obligations, as disclosed section "Credit risk" in Note 11 to the financial statements.
+Valuat tion of th e (long) term loan receivables Risk The company is exposed to the risk that the parent, ZF Friedrichshafen AG, defaults on meeting its obligations, as disclosed section "Credit risk" in Note 11 to the financial statements.
+Currently the external ratings by the agencies are as follows.
+Standard & Poor's: BB+ stable outlook and Moody's: Ba1 stable outlook, which have remained unchanged throughout the year 2022.
 Loan receivables (financial assets) from affiliated companies represent the most significant proportion of the company's assets.
 In addition, expected credit losses may have a material impact on the financial statements and, when such losses materialize, the available cash flows to fulfill obligations towards holders of the notes issued by the company (financial liabilities).
 Estimating expected credit losses is a key area of judgment for the board of directors.
 The use of different assumptions could produce significantly different estimates of expected credit losses and we considered the potential fraud risks related to the valuation of loans to related companies.
 As such we consider the valuation of the loan receivables from affiliated companies as a key audit matter.

-We refer to Note 2 "Summary of significant accounting policies" to the financial statements where the board of directors has disclosed the policies and procedures for loans issued to affiliated companies and Note 6 "Financial assets" for the impairment model for financial

-Our audit approach

-Our audit procedures included, among others, evaluating the appropriateness of accounting policies applied related to recognition of loans receivables from affiliated companies and an loss allowance for expected credit losses in accordance with IFRS 9 'Financial Instruments'.
+We refer to Note 2 "Summary of significant accounting policies" to the financial statements where the board of directors has disclosed the policies and procedures for loans issued to affiliated companies and Note 6 "Financial assets" for the impairment model for financial assets.
+Our audit approach Our audit procedures included, among others, evaluating the appropriateness of accounting policies applied related to recognition of loans receivables from affiliated companies and an loss allowance for expected credit losses in accordance with IFRS 9 'Financial Instruments'.
 We evaluated whether the accounting policies and methods applied for making estimates have been applied consistently.
 We obtained an understanding of controls related to recognition of loans receivables from affiliated companies and the recognition of a loss allowance for expected credit losses.

-We have applied mainly substantive audit procedures, including, amongst others:

-- Inspecting (long) term loan receivables documentation and independently confirming the outstanding balances with the parent. - Obtaining an understanding of the expected credit loss model and verifying that the board of directors appropriately measured the loss allowance at an amount equal to 12month expected credit losses, instead of the lifetime expected credit losses. - Evaluating key judgments and estimates made by the board of directors to calculate the expected credit loss and independently reconciling the input based on external credit ratings to the public information released by these credit rating agencies.
+We have applied mainly substantive audit procedures, including, amongst others: Inspecting (long) term loan receivables documentation and independently confirming the outstanding balances with the parent.
+Obtaining an understanding of the expected credit loss model and verifying that the board of directors appropriately measured the loss allowance at an amount equal to 12-month expected credit losses, instead of the lifetime expected credit losses.
+Evaluating key judgments and estimates made by the board of directors to calculate the expected credit loss and independently reconciling the input based on external credit ratings to the public information released by these credit rating agencies.
 We tested mathematical accuracy of the allowance for expected credit losses calculations and, using independent EY statistics, we challenged key assumptions in the model, i.e. the probability of default and loss given default rates.
-We also performed sensitivity analyses on these key assumptions and have taken into consideration events subsequent to 31 December 2021.
+We also performed sensitivity analyses on these key assumptions and have taken into consideration events subsequent to 31 December 2022.
 Inspecting the fair valuation of notes issued by the company and guaranteed by the parent to identify potential any increased credit risk.
 Finally, we evaluated the related disclosures in the financial statements in accordance with IFRS 7 'Financial instruments disclosures'.
 Key observations Based on our procedures performed, we did not identify evidence of material misstatement in the valuation of loans receivables from affiliated companies.

-Unaudited corresponding figures

-The financial statements 2020 have not been audited.
-Consequently, we have not audited the corresponding figures included in the statements of comprehensive income, changes in equity and cash flows nor in the related notes.